Rev. Kevin Kitrell Ross designs his life with wife Anita.

 American River Messenger

 Reverend Kevin Kitrell Ross aka "Rev Kev" has written three books, created "Teen Camps" in four states, has been honored at Tufts University and the Smithsonian Institute, met the Dalai Lama and Nelson Mandela, has been featured in Black Enterprise Magazine, Upscale Magazine, Chicago Sun Times, The Miami Herald, was honored as the 1998 Outstanding Young Man of America, named by Ebony Magazine as one of America's Young Leaders 30 and Under, hosts a radio show "Design Your Life," has traveled to Canada, Africa, South America and the Caribbean, and recently appeared as a guest on one of Oprah's last televisions shows.
+He's only 37.

 Reverend Ross' office is a sanctuary of subdued, grounding colors and soothing aromas.
 A candle on the corner of his desk emits a gentle glow into the room.
 "Metaphysically and symbolically," says Ross, "it keeps me holding the light for this community and people in this community."

 Ross grew up in three-story in the south side of Chicago in "Roseland/Pullman," a unification of two historical towns.
 In the 1840's, Roseland was settled by Dutch immigrants, and Pullman was an industrial city created by George F. Pullman, the inventor of the famous Pullman "palace" railway coaches.
 "It was one of those communities where everybody watched out for each other.
 My aunt ended up marrying the boy next door."

 In the summer, he and his friends would ride their bicycles and swim at Pullman Park.
 In the winter they would ice skate on the grass.
 "It would be that frozen."